-She knew that coaching, meditation and mindfulness could enhance their wellbeing, positively impacting their communication and relationships.
+Drawing on her own experience of managing depression and anxiety, she knew that coaching, meditation and mindfulness could enhance their wellbeing, positively impacting their quality of life, including communication and relationships.

 We're not monks.

-We understand that as parents, partners and carers, we are all living in the real world, a rapidly changing world, and we need practical, proven strategies to:
+We understand that as parents, partners and carers, we live in the real world, a rapidly changing world, and we need practical, proven strategies to:

 "I’ve been working in the wellbeing industry for over ten years and what we are seeing in a post-lockdown world is a massive re-prioritising of mental health and wellbeing.
 We can thank Covid for showing us how important it is to be in control of our mindset; our emotional & physical health.
 We are more aware than ever of just how important our relationships are to nourishing our overall wellbeing and that includes the relationship we have with ourself.
 We are seeing organisations recognising this shift and prioritising wellbeing for all their staff with visible wellbeing programs that teach practical skills for everyone in the team regardless of their mental health history or role in the organisation."

 We know life can be challenging, we know living a peaceful life isn't about escaping to live in a monastery in the mountains.

 We gather online and in person to leave behind the complaining, gossiping and blaming, to go inside and work on the only thing we can truly control...our self.